samuell/devbox-golang/README.md

-# Golang-Vagrant-Ansible
+# Golang-Vagrant-Ansible (Docker or Virtualbox)

-A Vagrant box with Ansible provisioning for setting up a Vim-based Golang development environment.
+A Vagrant box (Virtualbox or Docker as providers) with Ansible provisioning for setting up a Vim-based Golang development environment.

 ![Screenshot](golang-vagrant-ansible.png)